aptfury/100Devs26-cocktaildb/README.md

 Ignore me, it just helps me to have this here.

 ###### HTML
-- [ ] Text Input & Button for Search Feature
+- [x] Text Input & Button for Search Feature
-- [ ] Area to Display Information w/ Cleaner Design (Name, Type, Ingredients, Photo (link to photo to be lazy?), Instructions, maybe more?)
-(Table, maybe?)
+- [x] Area to Display Information w/ Cleaner Design (Name, Type, Ingredients, Photo (link to photo to be lazy?), Instructions, maybe more?)

 ###### CSS
 - [ ] Build Out CSS for Search Box & Butotn